aws/aws-cdk/packages/@aws-cdk/core/README.md

 ### For plugin authors

-The communication protocol between the CDK core module and your policy tool is defined by the `IValidationPlugin` interface.
+The communication protocol between the CDK core module and your policy tool is defined by the `IValidationPluginBeta1` interface.
 To create a new plugin you must write a class that implements this interface.
 There are two things you need to
 implement: the plugin name (by overriding the `name` property), and the `validate()` method.